 Stop 9: Tasmanian House of Whisky

 So why is it so magical?
 In the bottle, it is originally a deep bright blue color but once you pour tonic water on it, it turns into this beautiful gradient of pale purple/pink color!
-It turns out that this change in color is from coloring made from Butterfly pea flower, which reacts with citrus to change color.
-I’ve been seeing a lot of butterfly pea in food and drinks lately – I think they are going to the next big thing!
+It turns out that this change in color is from coloring made from the Butterfly pea flower, which reacts with citrus to change color.
+I’ve been seeing a lot of butterfly peas in food and drinks lately – I think they are going to be the next big thing!
 I couldn’t help but take a small bottle home for myself. 😍

 And this last stop wrapped up our trip to Bruny Island.
 We left the island the same way we came in – via the Ferry.
 We were back in Hobart by 5PM, as promised on the itinerary.